 Short-term inpatient care is provided in a participating hospice inpatient unit or a participating hospital that additionally meets the special hospice standards regarding staffing and recipient areas.
-Services provided in an inpatient setting must conform to the written POC.
+Services provided in an inpatient setting must conform to the written plan of care.
 General inpatient care may be required for procedures necessary for pain control or acute or chronic symptom management which cannot be provided in other settings.
 Inpatient care may also be furnished to provide respites for the individual's family or other persons caring for the individual at home.
 Care for these services must not exceed five days in any election period.
-Medicaid payments cannot be made for inpatient hospice care provided in a nursing or intermediate care facility for individuals with intellectual disabilities (ICF/ID) and a Veterans Administration (VA) medical facility to Medicaid only or Medicaid/Medicare recipients who are eligible to receive veteran's health services.
+Medicaid payments cannot be made for inpatient hospice care provided in a nursing or ICF/DD and a VA facility to Medicaid only or Medicaid/Medicare recipients who are eligible to receive veteran's health services.